Kitchen Talk på IASPIS med expertbesök Silvia Franceschini, november 2021. Foto: IASPIS

-The IASPIS expert visits are arranged to create meetings between Swedish-based artists and international actors such as curators, critics, writers or others with links to the field of visual and applied arts.
+The IASPIS expert visits are arranged to create meetings between Sweden-based artists and international actors such as curators, critics, writers or others with links to the field of visual and applied arts.

-Here you can share information about relevant expert visits, how to propose, apply or register an interest in taking part in a visit.
+Here you find information about current expert visits, how to propose, apply or register an interest in meeting the visiting expert.

 There are two types of expert visits.
 One is organised by IASPIS following external proposals.
 The other enables curators and others to apply for funding from IASPIS to arrange a visit themselves.
 The aim is to contribute to broadening and deepening the artists’ networks and contacts and promoting international job opportunities.